-Because Fin had to be on such a restricted diet – ie removing beef, lamb and chicken, egg and maize from his diet, he became very food orientated, and would steal anything, from the other dogs dinners (I now feed him separately) to a sandwich at a local picnic, to a dead blackbird left in our garden by local cats.
+Because Fin had to be on such a restricted diet – ie removing beef, lamb and chicken, egg and maize from his diet, he became very food orientated, and would steal anything, from the other dogs dinners (I had to feed him separately) to a sandwich at a local picnic, to a dead blackbird left in our garden by local cats.
 He did get very overweight, which was entirely my fault.
-I felt sorry for him having so little, but I now realise I was doing him no favours, so he is now on a restricted quantity of food.
+I felt sorry for him having so little, but I now realise I was doing him no favours, so he went on a restricted quantity of food.

-Because he is allergic to things outside like grass seed, we no longer walk him on grass, but fortunately our back garden is paved.
+Because he is allergic to things outside like grass seed, we stopped walking him on grass, but fortunately our back garden is paved.
 We also have a treadmill so he can be exercised.
 Here is a video of him learning the treadmill before he lost some weight.

-As he is also allergic to house dust mites, so he cannot go on carpets and soft furnishings.
+As he is also allergic to house dust mites, he could not go on carpets and soft furnishings.
 This was hard for me, as I liked to have my dogs around me, under my desk when I was working and on my knee during the evenings when we were relaxing.
 However our kitchen and dog room are tiled, so it is relatively easy to damp mop to remove any dust or dirt.
-The dogs have now accepted that they can’t come through to my study or the lounge in the evenings and seem to be happy to go out in the back garden or lie in their beds instead..
+The dogs accepted that they couldn’t come through to my study or the lounge in the evenings and seem to be happy to go out in the back garden or lie in their beds instead..

-His allergy to storage mites meant that the dogs’ Burns Fish and Rice had to be kept in an airtight container and frozen for 24 hours in a smaller container before use.
-However, under the guidance of Kim from the Dogmum Bakery, we are switching to raw feeding.
-We buy raw fish, frozen in blocks and grated raw vegetable nuggets plus cooked rice and pasta.
-Thawed and mixed together, the dogs love it and get 2 small meals a day.
+His allergy to storage mites meant that the dogs’ kibble had to be kept in an airtight container and frozen for 24 hours in a smaller container before use.
+However, under the guidance of a friend, we switched to raw feeding.
+I found this easier to give as we knew exactly what was going into it.